dmitriz/cpsfy/DOCUMENTATION.md

 When called with callbacks `(cb1, cb2, ...)`,
 the output from `cb1` is transformed with the output function from `F1`, the output from `cb2` with function from `F2` and so on.
+The `trasformed` function will store the last value from each output and only call its callbacks when all needed data are available.

-For instance, a CPS function with two callbacks such as `(resBack, errBack)` can be `ap`ed over a pair of CPS functions, outputting plain functions each
+For instance, a CPS function with two callbacks such as `(resBack, errBack)` can be `ap`-plied over a pair of CPS functions, outputting plain functions each:
 ```js
 // These call some remote API
 const cpsResTransformer = cb => getResTransformer(cb)